Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

 An Appraiser is required to visit your property once every five years to assess your property’s value.
 However, according to Idaho law, your property must be assessed at market value each year.
 In the years between an appraiser’s visit, the Jerome County Assessor compares current sales of properties similar to yours to determine your home’s market value –- or how much a potential buyer might reasonably pay for your property if it was for sale.
+Some of the features that often influence what a buyer would pay for your home and land include: Age, Condition, Location, Quality & Size.

 If you have seen an increase on your tax bill you should first determine if you have an active homeowners exemption for the tax year.
 If you moved prior to the tax year, your homeowners exemption will be removed.
 You can refer to your assessment notice or contact the assessor's office to confirm.
 If you built a new structure the previous year, there will be additional taxable value.With assessment values overall the assessor's office is mandated by the state legislation to keep assessed values within 10% of market value.
 The market is always fluctuating; we do our best to keep our values as up to date as possible and must adjust accordingly.
 If your values have not changed and your your exemptions are current, please contact the treasurers office for changes with the levies.